 - Always wear oven mitts/gloves when dealing with a bread machine, hot oven, hot bread pan, etc.

-- For more easy banana bread ideas (i.e. cranberry, chocolate chip, vegan, oatmeal, etc.), please visit Bread Dad’s main sections on Banana Bread Recipes and Quick Bread Recipes.
+- For more easy banana bread ideas (e.g. cranberry, chocolate chip or eggless banana bread), please visit Bread Dad’s main sections on Banana Bread Recipes.

 Questions – Banana Bread with Blueberries